You just finished evaluating your latest ML model, hooray! You achieved 95% accuracy. Time to deploy the latest model!

 Best practices: Remove duplicates before splitting the data, check for partial duplicates as well, sort by different columns, and examine the data.

-On which types of examples does your model fail?
+On which examples does your model fail?
 Which examples are easier to predict?

-To understand the makeup of our data use some clustering algorithm such as K-Means and run your model on samples from different clusters.
-Visualizing the different clusters using some 2D projection such as PCA or tSNE can be very helpful in understanding the makeup as well.
-This is a process that should be done during data exploration before the model development stage, but after developing our model we can now investigate how the makeup of our data relates to our model’s prediction.
+To understand the makeup of our data, use some clustering algorithm such as K-Means and run your model on samples from different clusters.
+Visualizing the different clusters using a2D projection like PCA or tSNE can be very helpful in understanding the makeup.
+This process should be done during data exploration before the model development stage, but after developing our model we can now investigate how the makeup of our data relates to our model’s prediction.

 >>> from sklearn.cluster import KMeans >>> import numpy as np >>> X = np.array([[1, 2], [1, 4], [1, 0], ...
 [10, 2], [10, 4], [10, 0]]) >>> kmeans = KMeans(n_clusters=2, random_state=0).fit(X) >>> kmeans.labels_ array([1, 1, 1, 0, 0, 0], dtype=int32) >>> kmeans.predict([[0, 0], [12, 3]]) array([1, 0], dtype=int32) >>> kmeans.cluster_centers_ array([[10., 2.], [ 1., 2.]])